qianglise/intro-cmake/content/targets.rst

 ----------------

-In the code example about the visibility levels, we have split a project into three folders and libraries but we kept one ``CMakeLists.txt``.
-As the project grows, this becomes impractical for humans (the CMake computer overlords will not mind) and maintenance becomes easier if we split the CMake configuration into multiple ``CMakeLists.txt`` with the help of ``add_subdirectory``.
-Our goal is to have a ``CMakeLists.txt`` as close as possible to the source files.
+In the code example about the visibility levels, we have two ``CMakeLists.txt`` files, one in the ``account`` subfolder and one in the main folder.
+This enables the code maintenance being easier if we split the CMake configuration into multiple ``CMakeLists.txt`` with the help of ``add_subdirectory``.
+Our goal is to have multiple ``CMakeLists.txt`` files as close as possible to the source files.

 .. code-block:: text